 Sunday in Inawashiro, Japan, Kearney was smiling again.
 Her dual moguls win put her back atop the FIS World Cup moguls standings and finally gave her a win on one of the few World Cup courses that had stymied her over the years.

 "There's always an element of luck with mogul skiing," said Kearney.
 "I had a bad top jump yesterday after I hit the mogul, exploded and lost my ski.
 It was definitely rough but it was up to me to not feel sorry for myself after a few bad results.
 I talked to all my coaches today and I knew I needed to just focus on my skiing skills and getting down the course.
-Not the yellow bib, or the globe or the Olympics or my retirement.
-And turns out I had a much better result."

 As hard as it was for Kearney to accept Olympic bronze, for cross country skier Kikkan Randall the Olympics were devastating.
 Clearly the best sprinter in the world, she was caught off guard in the opening heat, losing a precious spot at the finish line and failing to advance.
 Her Olympics were over in the blink of an eye.